Nehan21-Gaidhani/ThreatGuard/README.md

 ✅ Actionable — giving clear summaries, sentiment scores, and live safety graphs.

-We believe ThreatShield represents the next generation of proactive threat monitoring — fast, secure, visual, and adaptable for education, law enforcement, enterprises, and online communities.
+We believe ThreatGuard represents the next generation of proactive threat monitoring — fast, secure, visual, and adaptable for education, law enforcement, enterprises, and online communities.

-## 🚀 Key Challenges

-- 🧩 **Processing different data types** (text/audio/image) together.
-- ⚡ **Achieving fast inference** without cloud servers.
-- 🖥️ **Building a visually intuitive, responsive dashboard**.

 ## 🏆 Breakthroughs